 Because at some points that, had more of both goods would be indifferent to a basket with less of both goods.

-To describe preferences for all combinations of goods/services, we have a set of indifference curves –And that Set of Indifference Curves is called an indifference map.
+To describe preferences for all combinations of goods/services, we have a set of indifference curves –

 Each indifference curve in the map shows the market baskets among which the person is indifferent.

 Indifference curves cannot cross.
-Because it crosses or goes against the assumption that more is better.
+If it does, it goes against the assumption that more is better.

 But what if we assume they can cross?

 Next topic is the Marginal Rate of Substitution=MRS